pieroproietti/penguins-eggs-book/chapter-2.md

 4. Install Optional tools : If using your own distro you can customization process through a user**-**friendly interface.

-5. Use Command**-**line Tools: Alternatively, use command**-**line
-    tools such as chroot to create a chroot environment, modify the filesystem, and subsequently create the Live ISO image using the mkisofs tool.
+5. Use Command-line Tools: Alternatively, use command-line tools such as `chroot` to create a chroot environment, modify the filesystem, and subsequently create the Live ISO image using the `mkisofs` tool.

 6. Test the Live ISO Image: Once the customization is complete, test the Live ISO image in a virtual machine or by writing it to a USB